Joy-karthik/Secure-EIC/README.md

 }

-#Fifth Apperance--->This is a full of restriction policy allow the specfic endpoint and specfic connection
+#Fifth Appearance--->This is a full restriction policy that allows the specific endpoint and specific connection

 {
     "Version": "2012-10-17",